Antor1155/ChromeExtension--youtube_time_stamp/README.md

 <br>
 email: md.antor1155@gmail.com

-## An Extention to save timeStamp while watching a youtube video to later come back and start from same place with just a click on bookmarks.
+## An Extention to save timeStamp while watching a youtube video to later come back and start from same place with just a click on bookmark.
 [manifest: v3]
 <br>
 <br>
 <h1 align="center"> Instruction to add the extension : </h1>

-[ note: this extension only works on Chrome brower : desktop version .// Clone to give feedback and push any update you like to contribute, different branch than "main" ]
+[ note: this extension only works on Chrome browser : desktop version .// Clone to give feedback and push any update you like to contribute, different branch than "main" ]

 * Clone the git repo to your machine.